 The manufacturer shall record the number of regenerations/desulphurisations (if applicable) to assure that sufficient ageing has actually occurred.

 2.3.2.6.
 Required Testing.
 For calculating deterioration factors at least two Type I Tests before bench ageing of the emission control hardware and at least two Type I Tests after the bench-aged emission hardware is reinstalled have to be performed.
 Additional testing may be conducted by the manufacturer.
-Calculation of the deterioration factors shall be done according to the calculation method set out in paragraph 7. of this Annex and with the additional requirements contained in this Regulation.
+Calculation of the deterioration factors shall be done according to the calculation method set out in paragraph 7. of this annex and with the additional requirements contained in this Regulation.

 3. Test vehicle

 3.1.
 The vehicle shall be in good mechanical order; the engine and the anti-pollution devices shall be new.
-The vehicle may be the same as that presented for the Type I Test; this Type I Test has to be done after the vehicle has run at least 3,000 km of the ageing cycle of paragraph 6.1. below.
+The vehicle may be the same as that presented for the Type I Test; this Type I Test has to be done after the vehicle has run at least 3,000 km of the ageing cycle of paragraph 6.1..

 4. Fuel